medusalix/xone/README.md

 ### General Troubleshooting Steps

-In general, the following steps will help you figure out how to troubleshoot Xone:
+In general, the following steps will help you figure out how to troubleshoot `xone`:
 - Uninstall the release version and reinstall the debug version (omitting the `--release` flag from the install command) to give more descriptive errors
 ```
 sudo ./install.sh